 Sellers also want to know they are placing their homes into the hands of an agent who is going to follow through on their various promises.
 Include this within your pre-listing package.

 15. Stay-In-Touch Service During Listing Term

 Feedback during the listing term is definitely something a seller wants and values.
-For this reason you will want to outline your service term by letting your seller know exactly how you will keep him/her up-to-date during the listing term.
+For this reason you will want to outline your service plan by letting your seller know exactly how you will keep him/her up-to-date during the listing term.
 Include this within your pre-listing package.

 16. Internet Marketing